xinyee20/tp/docs/team/ryanlimjr.md

     * Highlights: The implementation was challenging and time-consuming as the team and, I needed to do a deep analysis of design and its alternatives, the Model component, Logic component, as well as the Ui Component.
 We also needed to refactor our original architecture design, and it required careful coordination and communication to prevent major conflicts.

-* **New Feature 4**: did the attendance and participation score table view UI for Serenity.
-    * What it does: provides an overall visual view of the student's attendance and participation across all lessons for a single tutorial group.
-    * Justification: This enhancement improves the product as it provides the user a preliminary view of student's information accross all classes before exporting the data into an Excel file
-    * Highlights: This enhancement required some time to understand how to extract the necessary data to be displayed in the table, and understanding of TableView API to populate data in a table format.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=ryanlimjr&tabRepo=AY2021S1-CS2103T-W12-4%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)